My New Lap/Kiddie Pool is Named Digital Basics…. « Arthur Morris/BIRDS AS ART

 Thanks.
 I already use a mask, snorkel, and fins.
 Are shorty fins better than regulars?
 (Note: I only do an easy breast stroke…) artie

-• avatar nelson pont
+• nelson pont

 Looks great!
 Mazeltov!
 When can I come over for a swim?